All Episodes

 Number one is at 97 million from 1989 to the present.

-And the Koch used to give to Democrats, by the way.
+And the Kokes used to give to Democrats, by the way, at some point in this reporting period.

-Let's see what is going to.
+Let's see what it's going to do.

 Oh, grab this.

-Some bite number three.
+Somebody number three.

 I want to thank the Fox and Friends people today.

-Rush Limbaugh named Children's Book Author of the Year.
+Rush Limbaugh named children's book Author of the Year.

-He was awarded the honor by the Children's Book Council, despite Liberals being outraged.
+He was awarded the honor by the Children's Book Council, despite liberals being outraged.

 He was even nominated.